 Joy Buffalo Check Christmas sign

-Next, I coated the boards with Fusion Mineral Paint’s Casement, which is a nice, bright white.
+I coated out the boards with Fusion Mineral Paint’s Casement, which is a nice, bright white.
 Perfect!

 The ultimate plan?